trulia/legoo/README.md

 ## Prerequisites

 Before you can use `legoo`, `Python` module `MySQLdb` and `Hive` must be installed.
-Update `shebang` and `hive_path` reference to reflect your system configuration.
+Update `Python shebang` and `hive_path` reference to reflect your system configuration.
 Dir /data/tmp must be created to store tempoarary files.

 `legoo` has been tested under `Python 2.6`, `MySQL 5.1`, and `Hive 0.7`.
 This document assumes you are using a Linux or Linux-like environment.